Get

 2. Behavioral Issues

-In certain cases, dogs may eat dirt for behavioral reasons such as boredom, anxiety, or other stress disorders.
-Dogs that are left alone for long periods or lack mental stimulation may engage in destructive behaviors like eating dirt out of sheer boredom.
+In certain cases, dogs may eat dirt for behavioral reasons, such as boredom, anxiety, or other stress disorders.
+Pups that are left alone for long periods or lack mental stimulation may engage in destructive behaviors like eating dirt out of sheer boredom.

 3. Love of Dirt

-Some dogs simply seem to enjoy the smell, taste and even texture of dirt.
-Dogs have an amazing sense of smell and it may be that they smell something tasty in the dirt and want to eat it.
+Some dogs simply seem to enjoy the smell, taste, and even texture of dirt.
+Canines have an amazing sense of smell, and it may be that they smell something tasty in the dirt and want to eat it.

 4. Natural Instincts

 Eating dirt could be a leftover instinct from your dog’s ancestors.
-In the wild, animals may consume dirt and other substances to obtain minerals contained in it.
+In the wild, animals may consume dirt and other substances to obtain the minerals contained in them.
+Even if your dog doesn’t need these minerals, they may still engage in this behavior out of habit.

 5. Medical Issues